egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 included in the full dataset analysis, depending on whether the models can be successfully fit.

+Plant functional groups `"Atl_native", "Ate_native", "Tda_unknown"` are
+removed for all models because these `wpfg` are thought to be incorrectly specified (typos).

 *Missing data* There are a small number of cases where we have incomplete or missing data due to various circumstances in the surveys.
 Currently these are indicated as NA in the dataset and form a small